amsesk/SCGid/README.md

 ```

 ### Expanding your swissprot-style database
-scgid was developed while working with cryptic and uncultured early-diverging fungi that are under-represented in sequence databases, including swissprot.
+*SCGid* was developed while working with cryptic and uncultured early-diverging fungi that are under-represented in sequence databases, including swissprot.
 Because of this, we saw it beneficial to expand the swissprot database to include published draft genomes of other early-diverging fungi that weren't included in the curated database prior to running scgid.
 While there are a couple of potential issues with this, it allowed us to be more confident in the ability to taxonomically confirm the identities of our target contigs. *scgid* allows you to do this too!

 Use `scgid spexpand [args...]` to expand your swissprot protein and taxonomy databases as you see fit.